LucioBenzor/LucioBenzor.github.io/about.md

 <img src="{{ site.baseurl }}/assets/ProfilePicResized.jpg" title="Profile Picture" class="profile">

 Hey, I'm Lucio and I enjoy cybersecurity, the ever-widening world of systems administration and the catalytic power of simple python scripts to automate routine tasks.
+I'm a cybersecurity consultant and enjoy working with companies to remediate vulnerabilities I discover and coming up with triage and developing risk management strategies

+Before that, I was a part of a UAT team acting as a general subject matter expert on a propriatary fingerprint web app where I cut my teeth on DR principales on a massive enterprise scale

+I graduated Magna cum laude from the University of Georgia in 2012 with a degree in English with a concentration in rhetoric and composition